cgarciae/tensorbuilder/README.md

       .then(lambda builder: sigmoid_layer(builder, 3))
     )

-Note that the previous if equivalent to
+Note that the previous if rougly equivalent to

     h = (
       x.builder()